NCERT Solutions for Class 12 Chemistry Chapter 15 – Free PDF Download

 Q 19: How is dacron obtained from ethylene glycol and terephthalic acid?

 Dacron is formed by the condensation polymerisation of terephthalic acid and ethylene glycol.

 Q 20: What is a biodegradable polymer?
 Give an example of a biodegradable aliphatic polyester.

 A polymer which bacteria can decompose is called a Biodegradable Polymer.
 Poly-β-hydroxybutyrate-CO-β-hydroxyvalerate (PHBV) an example of an aliphatic biodegradable polyester.

 Class 12 NCERT Solutions Chapter 15 – Polymers

-NCERT Solutions for Class 12 Chemistry Chapter 15 includes the topics like – the terms Monomer, Polymer, Polymerisation.
+NCERT Solutions for Class 12 Chemistry Chapter 15 includes the topics – terms Monomer, Polymer, and Polymerisation.
 Classification of Polymers based on source: Natural polymers, Semi-synthetic polymers, Synthetic polymers.
 Classification of polymers based on structure: Linear Branched-chain, Cross-linked or Network Polymers.
 Classification of polymers based on the mode of polymerization: Addition polymers, Condensation polymers.

 Classification of Polymers based on Molecular Forces:

 Elastomers, Fibres, Thermoplastic And Thermosetting.
 Types of polymerization.
 The molecular mass of polymers.
 Biodegradable polymers.
 Two Greek words combine to form the term ‘polymer’.
 In Greek, ‘poly’ means many and ‘mers’ means part or unit.
 It is also referred to as macromolecules.
 Examples of polymers are Butadiene, Buna – N etc. Homo polymers and Copolymers are two types of polymers that are based on their repeating structural unit.
 A chemical process to produce a chain-like structure or network of molecules called polymer by combining monomers is called polymerization.